 Those who are angry – like me – feel that their anger should be shared by the majority of the population.
 But it isn’t.
 And while it isn’t, it is off-putting and frightening.
 It makes politics a less attractive proposition than ever for those whose free time is an extremely precious resource.

 So is the answer the Labour Party and the Labour Party alone?
 Well yes and no. The Labour Party must be the electoral vehicle, and the movement to make Labour more than that – to make it a hub of community organising up and down the country – is as necessary as it is admirable.
 But the Labour Party alone cannot defeat the apathy that is felt and cannot alone be the vehicle of people’s anger at the coalition.

 Huge societal changes are needed to defeat apathy and these need to be implemented at every level of society.
-We need vastly better political education that relates the macro world of politics to the reality of people’s daily struggles, vastly improved workplace democracies that are felt and understood at every level of every workplace and make an felt impact on the lives of every worker at every level and communities that feel invested in each others lives.
+We need vastly better political education that relates the macro world of politics to the reality of people’s daily struggles.
+We need vastly improved workplace democracies that are felt and understood at every level of every workplace and make a real impact on the lives of every worker and at every level.
+We need communities that feel invested in each others lives.